jopraveen/pwnkiller/README.md

 ### currently it can do
 ```
 - find leaks (PIE LEAK, CANARY LEAK, LIBC LEAK, STACK LEAK)
-- find offsets (with and without canary)
+- find offsets to RIP (with and without canary)
 - ret2win
 - ret2plt
 - ret2shellcode